davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

-> [!Note]
+> [!NOTE]
 > Some managed properties are included only if the catalog is a Pages library.
-The  **Used by** column in Table 2 indicates which managed properties are used by both a Pages library and a list, and which from a Pages library only.
+The **Used by**column in Table 2 indicates which managed properties are used by both a Pages library and a list, and which from a Pages library only.